treaster/sprout/README.md

 the template execution is competed.
 This script can execute any additional commands that need to be run.

+By default, the post-processor script must be run manually, to allow the user to manually examine the script for safety before execution.
+However, if the template comes from a trusted source, use --autorun-postprocessor on the sprout command to have Sprout run the post-processor as part of the template execution.

 ## Using an existing template
 To generate code for a new project using a Sprout template: